Ucals-dev/Frontend-Tasks/README.md

 - To start the react to do list, **npm start**

-- Finally, to start the layout-task that i decided to do with react, **npm start**
+- Finally, to start the layout-task that i decided to do with react, **npm start** .
+For this task, I choose the 5th layout.